 There is no doubt that the oft-repeated phrase, "knowledge is power" holds substantive weight in our world today.
 In accordance, for a powerful Ramadan, one must take 15-20 min out each day to learn a little about the month, it's history, its benefits, and its obligations.
 Whether it's reading a book, watching videos on YT or scrolling through blog posts, it is essential that we learn not only how to reap the most reward from the month but also how to fulfill all our obligations in a way most pleasing to Allah and exactly like the practices of the Prophet Muhammad (SW).

 Set realistic goals for yourself.
-Asses your day, your time and your ability and set goals that you will be consistent with every day.
+Assess your day, your time, and your ability, and set goals that you will be consistent with every day.
 It is best to add something new in Ramadan that you do not normally do, but that you could continue doing once the month ends.
-This could be as simple as giving a dollar in Sadaqah every day, praying two extra sunnah after Isha Salah, reading 10 minutes of Quran or memorizing a single verse a week with its meaning.
+This could be as simple as giving a dollar in Sadaqah every day, praying two extra sunnah after Isha Salah, reading 10 minutes of the Quran, or memorizing a single verse a week with its meaning.
 No matter how small the act consistency is key.